NCBI-Hackathons/Metatranscriptomics_Pilot/README.md

 ## Ideas:
 1.)
 Looking for mismatch between DNA and RNA, as in low signal in DNA high in RNA and visa versa.
 *Indentify persisters in a community*
+*Which genes (in the same sample) are differentially expressed depending on their genetic context?*
 2.)
 Able to process short OR long read data
 3.)
 If methylation data is available, match methylation data with transcription
 4.)
 “Dark Matter” of metatranscriptomics data: how do we use seq’s that don’t align to any reference genome?
 How to get functional insight into unaligned reads